WebAssembly/spec/spectec/test-prose/TEST.md

 14. Let val* be $exec_expr_const(instr_1*)*.
 15. Let m be $allocmodule(module, externval*, val*, ref**).
 16. Let f be { LOCAL: []; MODULE: m; }.
-17. Push the activation of f with arity 0 to the stack.
+17. Push the activation of f to the stack.
 18. Execute the sequence (instr_elem*).
 19. Execute the sequence (instr_data*).
 20. If x is defined, then: